GFialho/task-colkie/README.md

 In this README, I will describe the decisions I made throughout the development process, as well as explain the structure of my solution.
 I will also provide instructions for running the application and running the tests.

+## I made a production ready code with RDS and CI/CD but I left commented since it has a cost per hour.
+To test this task you need to run the server locally using sls-offline

 ## AWS Serverless Lambda and RDS with Serverless Framework

 For this challenge, I decided to use AWS Serverless Lambda and RDS with Serverless Framework to build my solution.
 Here's an overview of how I used these technologies: